Association

 - Activities Related to New Post-Marketing Safety Management Operating Procedures

-The Study Group works to collect information in a timely manner from the administrative organizations and FPMAJ (participation in the Safety Committee of FPMAJ) regarding the revision of PMD Act and new movements of pharmacovigilance, supports safety measures of member companies regarding the post-marketing safety management operating procedures by giving feedback about information to member companies, and makes proposals to FPMAJ, etc. if necessary. - Activities Related to Compliance (Safety) by Marketing Authorization Holders
+The Study Group works to collect information in a timely manner from the administrative organizations and FPMAJ (participation in the Safety Committee of FPMAJ) regarding the revision of PMD Act scheduled for FY2025 and new movements of pharmacovigilance, supports safety measures of member companies regarding the post-marketing safety management operating procedures by giving feedback about information to member companies, and makes proposals to FPMAJ, etc. if necessary. - Activities Related to Compliance (Safety) by Marketing Authorization Holders

-The Study Group supports member companies by collecting and providing information related to on-site inspections of GVP conducted by local governments and compliance inspections of GPSP by PMDA, and other related information in a timely manner so that they can smoothly comply with regulatory requirements.
-The Study Group participates in Drug Standard Evaluation Sub-Committee and Drug Good Distribution Practice Sub-Committee under Pharmaceutical Regulatory Council of Osaka Prefectural Government and provides opinions.
-The Study Group also gives feedback about information to member companies to ensure that they learn necessary matters. - Activities Related to the Drug Information Service System
+The Study Group supports member companies by collecting and providing information related to on-site inspections of GVP conducted by local governments and compliance inspections of GPSP by PMDA, and other related information in a timely manner so that they can smoothly comply with regulatory requirements. - Activities Related to the Drug Information Service System

-The Study Group enhances the awareness of importance of drug safety measures through planning and holding seminars on drug safety by external lecturers as well as lecturing at the Pharmaceutical Regulatory Affairs Workshops and the General Marketing Director Study Course.
+The Study Group enhances the awareness of importance of drug safety measures through planning and holding seminars on drug safety by external lecturers as well as lecturing at the Pharmaceutical Regulatory Affairs Workshops and the Pharmaceuticals General Marketing Director Study Course.

 Information Sub-Committee, regularly scheduled monthly meetings, supports member companies to take proper actions without omissions by improving the abilities of the person in charge of operations to evaluate safety management information and preparing appropriate reporting forms to the administrative organizations through reviews of serious adverse reaction cases, research reports, and action reports by group work.
 By using published pharmaceutical product RMPs, the Sub-Committee also examines the components of these RMPs and the evidence of safety specification items and provides support to member companies to deepen their understanding of RMPs.
 The Study Group works to improve the response capability of member companies through providing topics related to pharmacovigilance from standing members and sharing of understanding of issues in safety management operations and related notifications.
+The Sub-Committee also seek to strengthen the GVP and GPSP systems of Sub-Committee member companies.

 9.MR Education and Training Study Group